isographlabs/isograph/docs-website/docs/backlog.md

 ## Cleanup backlog

-- only generate resolvers if they're reachable.
-Maybe warn if user-created resolvers are not reachable.
 - Typegen code is a mess
   - Rename ResolverParameterType to TypeNameFieldNameParameter or something
 - JS code needs structure, etc.